Current bachelor students

 For further details about your type of diploma, click here.

 (**) If the original documents are written in a language other than English, French, Dutch or German you must provide an official translation by a registered sworn translator in one of these languages.
-Make sure to always include your diploma and/or transcript(s) in the original language!
+Make sure to always send your diploma and/or transcript(s) in the original language along with the translation!

-All complete applications received between 1 October and 15 February will be assessed to determine eligibility for the IBA programme.
-Applications that are incomplete after the 15 February deadline will be rejected.
+All complete applications received between 1 October and 31 January will be assessed to determine eligibility for the IBA programme.
+Applications that are incomplete after the 31 January deadline will be rejected.
 Applicants deemed to have an insufficient level of mathematics may be asked to take a mathematics entrance exam.
-The math exams are scheduled for 19 January, 16 February and 16 March 2017.
+The math exams are scheduled between January and March 2018 (exam dates to be determined).
 If this applies to you, you will be notified accordingly.
+It is possible to resit the exam but keep in mind that are no more exams offered after March 2018.
+Therefore, it is to your advantage to take the mathematics exam as early as possible as it is only offered three times a year.

-All applications who submitted a complete application in the online application form OLAF by 15 February will be given a rank number.
+All applicants who submitted a complete application in the online application form OLAF by 31 January will be given a rank number.
 Rank is determined by totaling 3 sub-scores: grade point average at the time of application (50%), your CV (25%) and your answers to motivation questions (25%).
 RSM will submit a list with rank numbers to Studielink on 14 April.

-Applicants offered admission to the IBA programme (initially or from the waiting list) will have two weeks to accept or decline the offer in Studielink.
-If you fail to respond to the offer after two weeks, your place will automatically be assigned to the next person on the waiting list!
+Applicants offered admission to the IBA programme (initially or from the waiting list) will have 14 days to accept or decline the offer in Studielink.
+If you fail to respond to the offer after 14 days, your place will automatically be assigned to the next person on the waiting list!
 This process is NOT handled by RSM but by the national student registration system Studielink and no exceptions will be made.